Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information

-\fi We thank Alonso Botero, Fernando Brand\~ao, Peter B\"urgisser, Christian Ikenmayer, Frances Kirwan, Florian Mintert, Graeme Mitchison, and Andreas Osterloh for valuable discussions.
-This work is supported by the German Science Foundation (grant CH 843/2--1), the Swiss National Science Foundation (grants PP00P2\_128455, 20CH21\_138799 and 200021\_138071), the National Center of Competence in Research `Quantum Science and Technology', and the Excellence Initiative of the German Federal and State Governments (grant ZUK 43).

-After completion of this work, we have learned about independent related work by Sawicki, Oszmaniec and Ku\'{s} (2012).
+{\bf Acknowledgements:} We thank A.~Botero, F.~Brand\~ao, P.~B\"urgisser, C.~Ikenmeyer, F.~Kirwan, F.~Mintert, G.~Mitchison, A.~Osterloh, and P.~Vrana for valuable discussions.
+This work is supported by the German Science Foundation (grant CH 843/2--1), the Swiss National Science Foundation (grants PP00P2\_128455, 20CH21\_138799 (CHIST-ERA project CQC) and 200021\_138071), the Swiss National Center of Competence in Research `QSIT', and the Excellence Initiative of the German Federal and State Governments (grant ZUK 43).
+After completion of this work, we have learned about independent related work by Sawicki, Oszmaniec and Ku\'{s}.